In re Gault: Background

-In June of 1964, the sheriff of Gila County, Arizona, took 15-year-old Gerald Gault into custody, without notifying Gault's parents, after a neighbor, Ora Cook, complained of receiving an inappropriate and offensive telephone call.
+In June 1964, the sheriff of Gila County, Arizona, took 15-year-old Gerald Gault into custody, without notifying Gault's parents, after a neighbor, Ora Cook, complained of receiving an inappropriate and offensive telephone call.
 After returning home from work that evening to find her son missing, Gault's mother eventually located him at the county jail, but was not permitted to take him home.

-According to Gault, his friend Ronald Lewis made the call from the Gault family's trailer.
-Gault claims that Lewis had asked to use the telephone while Gault was getting ready for work.
+According to Gerald, his friend Ronald Lewis made the call from the Gault family's trailer.
+Gerald claims that Lewis had asked to use the telephone while Gerald was getting ready for work.
 Then, not yet knowing to whom Lewis was speaking, Gault said, "I heard him, ahem, using some pretty vulgar language... so I – all I did was walk out, took the phone off him, hung it up, and told him – I said, 'Hey, there's the door.
-Get out.
+Get out.'"
+At the time, Gerald was on probation after having been previously found in the company of another boy who had stolen a woman's purse.

-Judge McGhee of the Gila County superior court, acting as a juvenile court judge, presided over Gault's preliminary hearing the next morning, which he ended by saying he would "think about it," and Gault remained in custody for several more days until he was released, without explanation.
-On Gault's release, his mother received a note from the superintendent of the detention home informing her that "Judge McGhee has set Monday June 15, 1964 at 11:00 A.M. as the date and time for further Hearings on Gerald's delinquency."
+Judge Robert McGhee of the Gila County superior court, acting as a juvenile court judge, presided over Gerald's preliminary hearing the next morning, which he ended by saying he would "think about it", and Gerald remained in custody for several more days until he was released, without explanation.
+On Gault's release, his mother received a note from the superintendent of the detention home informing her that "Judge McGhee has set Monday June 15, 1964 at 11:00 a.m. as the date and time for further Hearings on Gerald's delinquency."
 That was the family's only notification of the hearing.

 At the hearing, McGhee found "that said minor is a delinquent child, and that said minor is of the age of 15 years" and ordered him confined at the State Industrial School "for the period of his minority [that is, until 21], unless sooner discharged by due process of law."
-The charge listed in the report prepared by the county probation officers was "Lewd Phone Calls."
+The charge listed in the report prepared by the county probation officers was "Lewd Phone Calls".
 Had Gault been convicted as an adult for a violation of ARS § 13-377, the punishment was a maximum prison sentence of two months and a fine of $5 to $50.

 Gault's accuser, Cook, was not present at either hearing; McGhee said "she didn't have to be present."
 More than forty years later, Gault said, "I still don't know what that lady looks like."